Video: Great medium, wrong application.

 Not so fast!

-Despite the many great qualities of videos, and the fact that they can be a great teaching tool if used correctly, they’re actually not always the best way to incorporate visuals into your digital instructions.
-To learn a bit more, I talked to SwipeGuide co-founder and resident instructional design wizard, Daan Assen.
+Despite the many great qualities of videos, and the fact that they can be a great teaching tool if used correctly, video work instructions is not a great idea.

 Let’s ask Daan.